neo-project/neofs-api-csharp/docs/netmap.md

 `Attribute` is a Key-Value metadata pair.
 Key name must be a valid UTF-8 string.
 Value can't be empty.

+Attributes can be constructed into a chain of attributes: any attribute can have a parent attribute and a child attribute (except the first and the last one).
+A string representation of the chain of attributes in NeoFS Storage Node configuration uses ":" and "/" symbols, e.g.:

+       `NEOFS_NODE_ATTRIBUTE_1=key1:val1/key2:val2`

+Therefore the string attribute representation in the Node configuration must use "\:", "\/" and "\\" escaped symbols if any of them appears in an attribute's key or value.

 Node's attributes are mostly used during Storage Policy evaluation to calculate object's placement and find a set of nodes satisfying policy